owncloud/docs/docs/checking-broken-links.md

 **Note** You may get false positives because of sample links or addresses pointing to nowhere.
 This is normal and not a broken link.

-**Note** It is a good to pipe the output of the results to a file for easy checking.
+**Note** It is good to pipe the output of the results to a file for easy checking.

 ## Link Checkers provided by the Documentation
 ### Antora xref-validator